Crime Scene Photographs as Art

 But it's not terribly surprising that people display a fascination with crime scene photography.
 The often grisly images are set in such normal locations -- the steak house, the parlor or the street -- and subsequently elicit a morbid curiosity.
 They're strangely like everyday life, yet entirely different and wholly unsettling.

-To learn more about CSI, crime-scene clean-up and cameras, investigate the links on the next page.
+To learn more about CSI, crime-scene clean-up and cameras, investigate the links below.